progmatix21/Briefly/Doc/briefly_devdoc.md

 quite easily.

 - The summarizing algorithm can be changed by inheriting from the strategy class and implementing the modified algorithm.
-The current algorithm is top2vec.
+The current algorithm is *top2vec*.
 - Different formatting styles can be supported by writing the appropriate classes for them.
 - The current text prepping style is to split the article into sentences.
 Changes are possible here as well -- example: for very large articles, the basic semantic unit can be a paragraph instead of a sentence.

-It is advisable not to change the interfaces.

 # References {-}